ideal-lab5/idn-docs/docs/intro.md

 ## Getting Started

+While blockchains provide a basis for freeing us from centralized authority through a shared digital ledger, they are still prone to the same problems as traditional banking.
+Reliance on a centralized authority is only part of the problem, the rest is about how we each trust and communicate with each other.
+While this is more of a human issue and not one of technology, this project aims to enable onchain trustless multiparty protocols that allow many participants to simultaneously compete using the same source of randomness.
+These types of protocols are:

+- **non-interactive**: participants do not need to interact with or have knowledge of each other in order to participate
+- **eventually-consistent**: the protocol can be guaranteed to complete by a deadline for all honest players
+- **front-running resistant**: participants can keep their inputs sealed until a specific future deadline, at which point they are simultaneously revealed

 ## What is it?

 The ETF network ("Encryption to the Future") is a [Substrate](https://github.com/paritytech/polkadot-sdk)-based blockchain that implements a novel consensus mechanism where network authorities leak secrets over time.
 Powered by identity based encryption and zero knoweldge proofs, the network acts as a cryptographic primitive enabling: